jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 red: make it fail
 #################################################################################

-I add a failing test
+I add a failing test to see if I can use a number as a key

 .. code-block:: python